ncatlab/nlab-content/pages/2431.md

 * the existence of a [[strong generator]] in the homotopy category in question.

 In particular, there is no Brown representability theorem for functors from the homotopy category of pointed not-necessarily-connected spaces to pointed sets, or for functors from the homotopy category of unpointed spaces to sets.
-In fact, there are counterexamples in these two cases ([Freyd-Heller 93](#FreydHeller93), see remark \ref{Counterexamples}.
+In fact, there are counterexamples in these two cases ([Freyd-Heller 93](#FreydHeller93), see remark \ref{Counterexamples}).

 ## Classical formulation for homotopy functors on topological spaces